 Limitations on the size of the dead zone due to high occupancies are less clear, and arise from two distinct considerations.
 First, for robust pattern recognition, it is desirable to limit the hit occupancy that must be considered during pattern recognition to less than 1%.
-Given hits with 2ns time resolution and a pulse period of 2.5ns, hits can be assigned to a three pulse window without loss of efficiency.
-Limiting three-pulse occupancy to 1% places the edge of the dead zone in the first layer at $y =\pm 1.5$ mm, as shown in Figure 4.3.4.4.
+Given hits with 2ns time resolution, hits can be assigned to an 8ns window without significant loss of efficiency.
+Limiting the occupancy in this time window to 1% places the edge of the dead zone in the first layer at $y =\pm 1.5$ mm, as shown in Figure 4.3.4.4.
 It should be noted that a more advanced algorithm that fits hit times and positions simultaneously will be developed and should outperform this simple selection.
 Second, for pristine reconstruction of hit times and amplitudes, it is important to minimize triple coincidences within a time window corresponding to the time evolution of the shaper output; approximately 250 ns for the nominal 50ns shaping time.
 For the 1% hit occupancy considered above, the rate of triple coincidences in individual strips within the same 250 ns window is 11%.
 While this is probably acceptable in a small number of strips with the highest occupancy, reducing the shaping time to 35ns will suppress this rate by a factor of two and is therefore highly desirable.